Houston Child Custody Lawyer

 Custody decisions vary from case to case, and it will depend on your family’s circumstances.
 While it does happen, it’s not always true that a mother will automatically get custody of a child.
 A judge will decide who gets custody based on the best interest of the child.

 If you’re going through a custody battle, our Houston child custody attorney at Chargois Harper Attorneys and Counselor at Law can help.
-Call us at 832-479-4499 to protect your child’s best interests today.
+Call us today to protect your child’s best interests in Houston, TX and more Texas areas.

 Physical custody is having the right to live with the child.
 In most cases, joint physical custody is awarded to the parents if the child spends significant amounts of or equal time with both parents.
 This type of arrangement works best if both parents are living close to each other, to lessen the stress on the child and to keep a normal routine.
 If the child is living primarily with one parent (the custodial parent), then the other parent(the non-custodial parent) will only have visitation rights or parenting time with the child.
 A Houston child custody attorney can help you come up with a parenting plan and visitation schedule that works for both parties.